Share your insights

 Aetiology and Pathophysiology

-• Primary injury: mechanical damage to neurons and blood vessels
+• Primary injury: mechanical damage to neurones and blood vessels.

-• Secondary injury: inflammation, ischemia, and cell death following initial injury
+• Secondary injury: inflammation, ischaemia, and cell death following initial injury.

 Clinical Features 🌑️